stanford-crfm/levanter/docs/design/Data-Loader-Design.md

   (This metadata can be used for seeking.)
 * For the cache overall, we keep the global ordering of chunks, the number of chunks, and the number of documents.

+### Chunk format

+A Chunk is an Apache Parquet file with schema dependent on the task.
+For example, for language modeling, we might have just a sequence of input_ids per document.
+We use Apache Parquet because it's compact and doesn't require us to know much about the datatypes we're using.

+Chunks also have metadata stored in a separate json file.
+This metadata includes the total number of documents in the chunk, as well as token counts/lengths of various fields.
+This metadata is used for seeking.

 ## Cache construction

 We use Ray to manage the writers.
 Readers are managed by the main processes (though call into Ray to get the data).
 At a high level, we create a writer process for each shard, which produce chunks one by one.
-There is a central writer coordinator process that receives chunks from each shard and adds them to the global ordering round robin.
+T is a central writer coordinator process that receives chunks from each shard and adds them to the global ordering round robin.
 When chunks are added, we make them available to an actor that readers can access to get chunks.